kiss-audio/kiss-audio/modules/colour-module-adapter/README.md

 ## Colour Module Adapter

 ### Purpose
-This is a passive module that acts as an interface between KISS modules and the modules that are compatible with the [DIYRE Colour Format](https://www.diyrecordingequipment.com/pages/colour-designer-s-toolkit).
+This module acts as an interface between KISS modules and the modules that are compatible with the [DIYRE Colour Format](https://www.diyrecordingequipment.com/pages/colour-designer-s-toolkit).

 ### Schematic
 ![alt text](schematic.jpg)